 Trainees are continually assessed on their developing teaching ability, demonstrated through their impact on pupil progress, through an ongoing process of observation and feedback by their school-based trainers, mentors and Educate Link Tutors.
 They demonstrate how they are meeting the Teachers' Standards by creating an online portfolio of documentary evidence.

-If a trainee decides to take the PGCE option, successful completion of the three assignments at Level 7 leads to the award of 60 Masters' credits and a PGCE, in addition to QTS, validated by Leeds Beckett University.
+Successful completion of the three assignments at Level 7 leads to the award of 60 Master's credits and a PGCE, in addition to QTS, validated by Leeds Beckett University.

 The structure of the course means that front-loaded training time is gradually overtaken by the hours spent teaching: